If that were true, would you be okay with federal law enforcement, with the military on the streets?

 They don't want us to know anything about them.

-So now they're wearing masks as part of their quote unquote law enforcement.
+So now they're wearing masks as part of their quote-unquote law enforcement.

-Um technology is a two-edged sword.
+Technology is a two-edged sword.

-This is an activist uh who likes immigration, and uh he's in the Netherlands, and so uh he has started using AI to identify ice agents beneath their masks.
+And so he has started using AI to identify ICE agents beneath their masks.

 He says he only needs to be able to see 35% or more of their face, and they can recreate it with artificial intelligence.

-And then he's got humans, or maybe some uh actually he's got AI that is then uh going through and trying to take the um AI generated uh face, and there is a program actually that is available to everybody that uh and this this should concern you uh that can take um a uh uh a face and match it up to a massive database that they have.
+And there is a program actually that is available to everybody that, and this should concern you, that can take a face and match it up to a massive database that they have.

 It's great.